Mortgage Rate Forecast Canada 2024 – 2025

 During the great recession of 2008, the financial system and economy as a whole required bailouts and stimulus as never before seen, just to keep running.
 Thankfully, the stimulus did its job, and the economy rebounded and got back on track.
 However, between 2008 – 2019, for over 10 years, there was very low or stagnant GDP growth, and interest rates remained low accordingly.

 This inflationary difference will be discussed in more detail below.
 However, the main point here is that historically, when a massive new government and private debt are layered upon already massive debt, this can perpetuate dependence on yet ever cheaper debt to stimulate the economy long term.
-It can lead to long term economic stagnation and, importantly, to a ‘magnifying effect’ of increased rates.
+It can lead to long term economic stagnation and, importantly, to a ‘magnified effect’ of increased rates.

 More specifically, with 5 times more debt in the economy today, adjusted to inflation, than in the 1980s and early 90s, a single 0.25% rate increase makes an approximately 5 times bigger impact than it did when debt levels were a fraction of current levels.
 Accordingly, there is significant long term pressure for rates to remain low.